davidgroves/dotfiles/README.md

 Some of the things in the .bashrc require bash4.
 If you are running a Mac, you likely have bash3 unless you have installed it from something like homebrew.
 You can either remove the lines bash complains about, or install bash4.

+If you require local company specific or machine specific configuration, bash sources `

 ## Utilities.

 A checklist of tools I'd like to install on a workstation system, with Debian 12 install instructions.